-- General Tab
+- General Tab on page 130

-- Inbound Tab
+- Inbound Tab on page 132

-- Outbound Tab
+- Outbound Tab on page 133

 General information about new and existing trunk groups is provided on the General tab in the details pane of the Trunk Groups page.

 Trunk Groups Page: General Tab describes the parameters on the General tab of the Trunk Groups page.